Azzedine Dkidak

-Azzedine Dkidak (born 11 May 2000) is a professional footballer who plays as a left-back for De Treffers.
+Azzedine Dkidak (born 11 May 2000) is a professional footballer who plays as a winger or left-back for IJsselmeervogels.
 Born in the Netherlands, Dkidak represents Morocco internationally.

 Club career

 After playing youth football with SBV Vitesse and in the Tweede Divisie with Jong Vitesse, Dkidak joined FC Den Bosch on a trial basis on 27 July 2019, before signing a contract with Den Bosch on 9 August 2019.
 He made his debut for Den Bosch on 12 August 2019 in a 2–2 draw away at Jong PSV.

 In August 2020, he signed for Italian side Como in Serie C. For the 2021–22 season, Como was promoted to Serie B and Dkidak made no appearances on that level.
 On 5 January 2022 he left the club.

 On 8 January 2022, he signed with Potenza in Serie C. On 9 December 2022, Dkidak returned to the Netherlands to join De Treffers on a deal until the end of the 2022–23 season.